openstack-infra/nodepool/doc/source/configuration.rst

     Identifier to reference the disk image in :ref:`images` and :ref:`labels`.

 **optional**

+  ``rebuild-age``
+    If the current diskimage is older than this value (in seconds), then nodepool will attempt to rebuild it.
+Defaults to 86400 (24 hours).

   ``release``
     Specifies the distro to be used as a base image to build the image using